Odense: Sports

 Odense's most important football clubs are Odense Boldklub (OB), BK Marienlyst (BM), B1909, and B1913.
 OB has a history going back to 1887 when it was founded as Odense Kricketklub (Odense Cricket Club).
 It changed its name to Odense Boldklub in 1893 after football was included in its activities.
 The club has won three national championships, and five cup titles.
 The club play their home matches at Odense Stadium, also known as Odense Stadion.
 BK Marienlyst, founded in 1922, are in the Danish 2nd Division, and play their home matches at Marienlystcentret, which has a capacity of 1,200.
 The club also has a notable volleyball team.
 RC Odense represents the city at rugby in combination with Lindø RSC.

 The Odense Bulldogs are a professional ice hockey team based in Odense.
 They play in the top Danish League Metal Ligaen, as the only team from Funen.
 In tennis, Tennis Club Odense is located near the Odense River.
 The country's largest tennis centre is due to open in Marienlyst in 2014.

 The H.C.
 Andersen Marathon is held annually in Odense.
-On Ascension Sunday, children can participate in Eventyrløbet (the Fairy Tale Run) with circuits from 2.5 to 10 km.
+On Ascension Sunday, the locals participate in Eventyrløbet (the Fairy Tale Run) with circuits from 2.5 to 10 km.

-There are many smaller sports clubs in Odense covering athletics, badminton, basketball, boxing, climbing, cycling, fencing, football, golf, gymnastics, handball, jujitsu, karate, riding, roller-skating, shooting, swimming, table tennis, tennis, volleyball, yoga and wrestling as well as several specialising in facilities for people with disabilities.
+There are many smaller sports clubs in Odense covering athletics, badminton, basketball, boxing, climbing, cycling, rowing, fencing, football, golf, gymnastics, handball, jujitsu, karate, riding, roller-skating, shooting, swimming, table tennis, tennis, volleyball, yoga and wrestling as well as several specialising in facilities for people with disabilities.